 RED Auto Protection Reviews and Ratings

-RED Auto Protection is accredited by the Better Business Bureau (BBB), where it currently holds an A+ rating.
+RED Auto Protection holds an A+ rating from the Better Business Bureau (BBB).
 It has received more than 80 customer complaints in the last three years.
 Customers complaints mentioned:

 - Trouble canceling

 - Difficulties reaching customer service when filing claims

 Many BBB complaints directed toward extended vehicle warranty providers tend to involve claims denial.
 Pushy salespeople are also a common complaint.
 It is not as common for customers to complain about having trouble canceling coverage within the waiting period or harassment to continue coverage.
 These are troubling indicators of particularly poor customer service.

 RED Auto Protection Extended Warranty: 2.9 Stars